bbwheroes/tool-collection/os/linux.md

 - [FreeBSD](https://www.freebsd.org/de/)
 - [EndeavourOS](https://endeavouros.com/)
 - [Arch](https://archlinux.org/) (Not Recommended for Beginners)
-## Whats displaying your apps
+## What's displaying your apps
   1. Display Server

      The display server draws shapes on the screen and lets you interact with them.

   2. Display Manager

-     The display manager also login manager called is the first programm that runs afer BIOS/UEFI.
+     The display manager, also login manager called is the first program that runs after BIOS/UEFI.
-     It set up you environment and asks you to log into your user.
+     It sets up your environment and asks you to log into your user.

   4. Window Manager

-      A applicaton that manages you windows in a certain way.
+      An application that manages your windows in a certain way.

   5. Desktop Environment

       All above in a package.
 (Most of the time install with a Distro)
 ## Display Servers
-- [Xorg](https://wiki.archlinux.org/title/xorg) (Older with some bottlenecks but reliable Recommended)
+- [Xorg](https://wiki.archlinux.org/title/xorg) (Older with some bottlenecks but reliable, Recommended)
 - [Wayland](https://wayland.freedesktop.org/) (Faster but not as much Support)

 ## Display Manager